 The installation package for KVM systems is a tar.gz file that contains the following items:

 - The boot disk

-- The datastore disk
+- The boot disk checksum file

 - If you need to access the management interface from an external computer, configure a physical interface on the management bridge.